 I believe we will see as we go along that Herod developed more and more a sense that he was the longed-for return of David or his equal.
 Josephus went on to say…

-…As to his own court, therefore, if any one was not very obsequious to him in his language, and would not confess himself to be his slave, or but seeming to think of any innovation in his government, he was able to contain himself, but prosecuted his very kindred and friends, and punished them as if they were enemies” if they were not “very obsequious” to him, “and this wickedness he undertook out of a desire that he might be himself alone honoured.
+…As to his own court, therefore, if any one was not very obsequious to him in his language and would not confess himself to be his slave…but prosecuted his very kindred and friends and punished them as if they were enemies” if they were not “very obsequious” to him, “and this wickedness he undertook out of a desire that he might be himself alone honoured.
 Antiquities of the Jews XVI.V.4

 He launched into his master-builder phase building amphitheaters and Greek gymnasiums and pagan Roman temples dedicated to Augustus.
 (Antiquities of the Jews XVI.VII.1)